-CHRISTCHURCH AERODROME 1926-1970, NEW EDITION(12th April 2015) edition of my book about Christchurch.Sections on the actual history, the Gliding School, 405FG USAAF, Airspeed, Resident and visiting aircraft.
+CHRISTCHURCH AERODROME 1926-1970, 3rd EDITION(August 2017) edition of my book about Christchurch.Sections on the actual history, the Gliding School, 405FG USAAF, Airspeed, Resident and visiting aircraft.
 Available as a FREE download in PDF format at Hampshire Airfields or from Amazon as Kindle/Ipad file.

 Due to the large amount of "new" information received over the past year, the most up-to-date version for Christchurch will now be the downloadable PDFs.
 This page will not be further updated or added.The PDFs are free at the links above .

 Back to Main List

 Predating Christchurch Airfield by 13 years are these photos of Denys Corbett Wilson and his mechanic in their aircraft at Highcliffe .He landed on the cliff top fields(Where the cliff top car park is now) near Highcliffe Castle on 18th of June 1913 in a Bleriot XI-2 aircraft.